Competing types in preferential attachment graphs with community structure: Results and open problems

 Finally, we consider the linear model.
 Here we have the following result, which shows that in this setting we do not get different limits in different communities for typical community structures.
-To state it we need to consider the directed graph $\Gamma$ whose vertex set is $S$ and which has an edge from $i$ to $j$ if and only if $\alpha_{j,i}>0$. \begin{thm} Assume that $\Gamma$ is such that for any two vertices $i$ and $j$ there is a vertex $h$ such that there are directed paths from both $i$ and $j$ to $h$.
+To state it we need to consider the directed graph $\Gamma$ whose vertex set is $S$ and which has an edge from $i$ to $j$ if and only if $\alpha_{j,i}>0$. \begin{theorem} Assume that $\Gamma$ is such that for any two vertices $i$ and $j$ there is a vertex $h$ such that there are directed paths from both $i$ and $j$ to $h$.
 (We allow $h=i$ or $h=j$, and treat any vertex $i$ as having a directed path to itself.)
-Then in the linear model with $p_k=\frac{k}{m}$ for all $k$, there exists a random limit $M$ such that $Z^{(n)}_i\to M$ for all $i$. \end{thm}
+Then in the linear model with $p_k=\frac{k}{m}$ for all $k$, there exists a random limit $M$ such that $\hier[Z]ti\to M$ for all $i$. \end{theorem}

-\begin{rem}The condition on $\Gamma$ is equivalent to stating that a random walk on $\Gamma$, treating it as a directed graph, has a unique stationary distribution.
-It is also equivalent to the directed graph with every edge reversed being \emph{quasi strongly connected} as defined, for example, in Chapter 5 of \cite{MR1157371}.\end{rem}
+\begin{remark}The condition on $\Gamma$ is equivalent to stating that a random walk on $\Gamma$ has a unique stationary distribution.
+It is also equivalent to $\Gamma$ with every edge reversed being \emph{quasi strongly connected} as defined, for example, in \cite[Chapter 5]{MR1157371}.\end{remark}